The vision of the department is: Prosperity and social cohesion through arts and culture.

-develop and promote arts and culture in South Africa, and mainstream its role in social development
+Developing and promoting arts and culture in the province and mainstreaming its role in socio-economic development.

-develop and promote the official languages of South Africa, and enhance the linguistic diversity of the country
+Developing and promoting previously marginalised languages and enhancing the linguistic diversity of the province.

 National Treasury, departments and commitees are busy with different things depending on the time of year:

 Interested in finding out how the South African budget process works?
 Learn about the budget process, how it relates to our constitution and the role that it plays in a modern d...